alvaropp/alvaropp.github.io/content/projects/slackline_com.markdown

 YouTubeVideo('2epc_1mojQs', width=700, height=400)
 ```

-{% include video.html id="2epc_1mojQs" %}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2epc_1mojQs?si=5ABMNHu_zi7xvPyp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <br>

-We can see that our approximated centre of mass roughly stays centered on top of the line.
+We can see that our approximated centre of mass roughly stays centred on top of the line.
 Of course, contour detection is not great in this example, as shadows are not captured in the coat.
 Also, the legs play a significant role in balance, and were not captured in our example.
 As mentioned earlier, with a bit of care, one could use motion detection, or combine black and white contours to pick up the legs and include them in the analysis.
 Orange leggings would also do the trick!

 <hr>